Probing nonlocal correlations in magnetic rare-earth clusters: Magnetic excitations and spectroscopy

 So far, we have shown that a braiding structure in the differential conductance profiles in the presence of applied magnetic fields orthogonal to the SIA is accompanied by changes in the EE of the chosen subsystem A. One can clearly point to regimes of nontrivial entanglement within the bipartite system as the differential conductance changes.
 This is remarkable in its own right, but a quantitative measure of some sort would be desirable to complement these results.
 We now describe how to obtain such measures when we survey the differential conductance not with applied magnetic field but with probe-ion separation.

 Figure \ref{ee_geo}(a) is a contour map of the EE for the ferromagnetic cluster of Fig.\ \ref{FM_dcee_field}, while Fig.\ \ref{ee_geo}(c) shows EE for the antiferromagnetic cluster of Fig.\ \ref{AFM_dcee_field}.
 In both maps we allow the probe-ion, i.e., subsystem B, to canvass the region around the cluster for $(r',\theta)$ positions that span the region illustrated in Fig.\ \ref{system}.
 The EE in either scenario exhibits oscillations as a function of both distance $r'$ and angle $\theta$.
 Although the SIA safeguards the entanglement between subsystems regardless of the probe-ion position (as it is not affected by the separation between subsystems) the decreasing RKKY couplings present produce oscillations with the characteristic period of $\lambda_{F}/2= 18$ \AA\ \cite{sotthewes2021}.
 To illustrate the connection between the EE variations and RKKY couplings, Fig.\ \ref{ee_geo}(b) and \ref{ee_geo}(d) show corresponding contour plots of a measure of the exchange coupling between subsystems A and B, which we obtain by adding the exchanges between each ion in subsystem A and the probe-ion (i.e., subsystem B), $J_3 = \sum_l J_{l3}=J_{03} + J_{13} + J_{23} $.
-Although a simple estimate, it captures the main features of the modulated behavior of the EE in both cases.
-We see that successive maxima in EE are due to alternating sign (max and min) in the effective exchange.
+Although a simple estimate, it captures the main features of the modulated behavior of the EE in both cases. {We see that successive maxima in EE (light blue regions in \ref{ee_geo}(a) and (c)) are due to extrema (max and min) in the effective exchange (positive and negative exchange values correspond to purple and green regions, respectively, with white corresponding to zero $J_3$ value).
 Minima in the EE occur whenever the effective exchange is near zero and the probe is nearly decoupled.

 If we examine the system without SIA, there are in fact probe-ion separations (as $J_3 \approx0)$ where the effective subsystem couplings produce separable states, i.e., zero EE.
 On the other hand, as discussed above, a nonzero easy-plane SIA energetically favors the lowest $S_z$ of a given $S_{\mathrm{total}}$ state, ensuring that a nonzero EE remains in the ground state, as seen in Fig.\ \ref{ee_geo}.
 An asymptotic non-vanishing bound in EE is the signature for topological EE discussed in the literature \cite{kitaev2006}, and this RE ion cluster is an interesting microscopic model on which to study its properties.